purvasingh96/Deep-learning-with-neural-networks/README.md

         2. compare actual output w/ intended o/p -> cost function (Cross Entropy)
         3. Optimization function -> minimizes cost
         4. feed-forward + back-propagation = 1 epoch (cycle) -> repeat till we minimize cost functn.

+## 4. Softmax function and Cross Entropy Loss
+1. Softmax function takes into account N-Dimensional vectors of real numbers and transforms it into a probablistic distribution ranginf from (0,1).
+2. Softmax function can be expressed like this -

         `